zaccesss/zaccesss/README.md

 - Activities and societies: Robotics, APOSA (Secretary), Scripture Union, PENSA, Debate Society, Sports and Athletics.
 - Studied General Arts with electives in Economics, Government, Christian Religious Studies and Geography supported by core subjects in English, Mathematics, Integrated Science, Social Studies, ICT and PE.
-- Combination strengthened analytical, communication and problem solving skills while deepening understanding of society, ethics and faith.
-- Lived in Thomas Jonah House and served as APOSA Secretary gaining organisational and leadership experience.

-**Key skills:** Leadership and administration, critical thinking and analysis, communication (oral and written), teamwork and collaboration, public speaking and debate, faith based leadership, event and activity coordination.

 ---

 ## 🏛 Organisations